 The Occupational Safety and Health Administration (OSHA) cited an Anson, Maine employer in the heat-related death of a worker at a site in Inman, Nebraska.
 The agency proposed penalties in the amount of $18,564.

 Category: Contractor Safety

-Don’t miss this month’s featured webinar Safety Leadership and Engagement: Lessons Learned from Our Latest Research—Thursday, September 26, 2019
+Don’t miss this month’s featured webinar Safety Leadership and Engagement: Lessons Learned from Our Latest Research—On-Demand

 As the demands facing organizations become more complex, contractor safety is a growing area of focus.
 With an increasing number of independent contractors in the workforce and organizations relying heavily on supply chain partners, companies need to stay on top of compliance issues impacting joint, contract, and temporary employment while also optimizing their overall supply chain’s safety and sustainability in order to ensure success.
 Here are a few free resources and recent news covering this important topic.